How We Calculate Everything

 Climate data is historical; future weather patterns may differ.

-Heating estimates are based on typical home characteristics and may vary.
+Heating and cooling estimates are based on typical home characteristics and may vary with home size, insulation, system efficiency, and local rates.

 Exchange rates are provided by a third-party API and may have slight delays.